 It’s been six years.

-The breeze is light and cool, just like it was that day, and I can still remember you, as a Caterpie, crawling out from behind a tree, my first challenger and my first catch.
-Now all I can think is that you should have stayed hidden, evolved in your own time, and maybe gotten another trainer, a nice bug catcher or somebody, who wouldn’t betray you like I did.
+The breeze is light and cool, like it was that day.
+I still remember you, as a Caterpie, crawling out eagerly from behind that lone tree by the left side of the road, my first challenger and my first catch.
+Now all I can think is that you probably should have stayed hidden, evolved on your own time, and maybe gotten another trainer, a nice bug catcher or somebody, who wouldn’t have betrayed you like I did.

-With guilt clenching at my gut, I drop the ball onto the ground and watch you emerge from it in the air, facing away from me.
-I see you scanning the area for an opponent, then fluttering in a circle and turning around, looking at me questioningly.
+I take a deep breath.
+With guilt clenching in my gut, I drop the ball onto the ground, and you emerge from it in the air, facing away from me.
+I watch, unable to speak, as you scan the area for an opponent, then flutter in a half-circle and turn to look at me.

 It’s painful to speak, so I point the ball back at you and press the button, showing you that nothing happens, that I’ve deactivated the Pokéball.
 I throw it away; it bounces off the ground and comes to a rest by the roadside.
 You stare at it for a second, then look back at me.

 “I kept telling myself I’d keep training you,” I say, fighting the urge to avert my eyes; this whole time I’ve been refusing to face you, and I can’t do that anymore.
 “And I never did.
 I released the others I couldn’t get the chance to continue training, so they could move on and have a life, but not you.
 I could never accept that you’d be better off without me.
 But you would, and pretending for so long was selfish.
 It was… it was cruel.
 I’m so sorry.”